haliphax/haliphax-dot-dev/content/posts/2009-04-17-help-kb932091-broke-my-sharepoint-installation.md

 SharePoint services... but upon reboot and manually starting the before-mentioned services ourselves, everything was back to normal.

-You can download the savior KB [here](https://support.microsoft.com/en-US/help/936867/).
 I pray that I have saved at least one person the migraines that my department has been going through for the last few days.